alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 Content is published to the Content Store via the [Publishing API], which stores all of the editions of the document, and performs validation checks whenever it receives a new edition.
-Every piece of content has a `schema_name` corresponding to a particular JSON schema defined in [govuk-content-schemas].
+Every piece of content has a `schema_name` corresponding to a particular JSON schema defined in the [content schemas in Publishing Api].
 Most backend apps have their own databases modelling documents in their own way; at the point of sending the document to Publishing API, they transform the document to a JSON payload conforming to the appropriate schema.